Game Boy Advance Architecture

 Graphics

-Before we begin, youā€™ll find the system a mix between the SNES and the Game Boy, the graphics core is still the well-known 2D engine called PPU.
-I recommend reading those articles before continuing since Iā€™ll be revisiting lots of previously-explained concepts.
+Before we begin, youā€™ll find the system a mix between the SNES and the Game Boy.
+In fact, the graphics core is still called PPU.
+Thus, I recommend reading those articles first as Iā€™ll be revisiting lots of previously-explained concepts.

 Compared to previous Game Boys, we now have an LCD screen that can display up to 32,768 colours (15-bit).
 It has a resolution of 240 x 160 pixels and a refresh rate of ~60 Hz.